aamindehkordi/Emulated-Agents/README.md

 ## Next Steps

 1. Implement autonomous user selection and continuous conversation functionality perhaps using another OpenAI model.
+2. Implement threading
+   1. multiple user responses
+   2. fix lag in between responses
+3. Update the GUI further, file and options menu perhaps + others
-2. Plan and implement speech synthesis for each AI friend.
+4. Plan and implement speech synthesis for each AI friend.
-3. Develop the zoom call simulation and photobooth-style live webcam modes, incorporating voice synthesis and lip sync.
+5. Develop the zoom call simulation and photobooth-style live webcam modes, incorporating voice synthesis and lip sync.
    1. GUI first,
    2. then implement the deepfake functionality.
-4. Implement user face and/or voice recognition for the photobooth-style live webcam mode.
+6. Implement user face and/or voice recognition for the photobooth-style live webcam mode.

 ## Future Enhancements